 The Bethel University Pre-Clinical Dosage Calculations Testing Policies exist to facilitate dosage calculations competence necessary for safe nursing practice.
-The nursing literature reports that the majority of nursing errors occur in medication administration.
+Nursing literature reports that most nursing errors occur in medication administration.
 Many hospitals require nurses to demonstrate dosage calculation proficiency as a requirement for employment.

 Therefore, it is imperative that nursing students assume personal responsibility for maintenance of math skills throughout the nursing curriculum.
 The dosage calculation testing serves as a means for continued assessment by students and faculty of these important required skills.
-Bethel University is committed to assisting students who need additional instruction in dosage calculations in order to maintain safe medication administration in clinical courses.
+Bethel University is committed to assisting students who need additional instruction in dosage calculations to maintain safe medication administration in clinical courses.
 All clinical students who have successfully completed NUR 317 Pharmacology in Nursing I are required to pass a dosage calculation test by the end of the first week of each clinical semester.
-The student is provided 2 attempts to pass the test; the passing score is 90% or above.
-Students who do not achieve 90% or above on the first attempt are required to wait a minimum of 24 hours to retest.
-If the student does not pass the 2nd attempt of the exam with a score of 90%, the student will be required to immediately administratively withdraw from all nursing courses at Bethel University, and the tuition refund policy of Bethel University will be applied.
+The student is provided 2 attempts to pass the test; the passing score is 80% or above.
+Students who do not achieve 80% or above on the first attempt are required to wait a minimum of 24 hours to retest.
+If the student does not pass the 2nd attempt of the exam with a score of 80%, the student will be required to immediately administratively withdraw from all nursing courses at Bethel University, and the tuition refund policy of Bethel University will be applied.
+Students who miss one of the 2 testing opportunities will forfeit the opportunity that is missed and will have only one opportunity to achieve an 80% or higher on the medication calculation.

-Nationally-Normed Proficiency Testing
+Nationally Normed Proficiency Testing

-Students will be required to take nationally-normed tests throughout the nursing curriculum specific to the content studied, with the expectation that an identified proficiency level or above be obtained.
+Students will be required to take nationally normed tests throughout the nursing curriculum specific to the content studied, with the expectation that an identified proficiency level or above be obtained.
 Remediation and re-testing may be required prior to receiving a grade in the nursing course during which the test is administered.
-All students are required to take a nationally-normed comprehensive examination at the completion of NUR 424 Capstone Practicum in Nursing course and are expected to score at an identified proficiency level or higher.
+All students are required to take a nationally normed comprehensive examination at the completion of NUR 424 Capstone Practicum in Nursing course and are expected to score at an identified proficiency level or higher.
 The identified proficiency level will be stated in the Capstone Practicum in Nursing course syllabus and should be attained for successful completion of the course.
+It is the expectation of the Department that students will complete the nationally normed comprehensive predictor prior to graduation.
+Refer to the National Council Licensing Examination section of the handbook for additional information.